 - maintained in good order and condition

 - not destroyed without appropriate authority

-In order to achieve meet these requirements, agencies need to have a governance model in place that includes:
+To achieve these requirements, agencies need to have a governance model in place that includes:

 - an information management plan

 - defined resources, roles and responsibilities

 - policy and procedures